Rome at War:

 I’ve never designed a game in our Rome at War series, but I’ve always had a great liking for it.
 It’s derived from the area-movement games we did for Napoleon, Civil War and Imperial Age battles (like Battles of 1866: Frontier Battles), but with a significant difference.
 In those games, a map of the battlefield is divided into unevenly-shaped areas based on the actual terrain.
 The size of the areas, and their alignment with other areas, is determined by the lay of the land.

 In theory that makes for an accurate portrayal of a battle; in practice I’m not so sure it doesn’t give the player detailed topographic information not available to his or her historical counterpart.
-It worked pretty well in Battles of 1866, where the commanders had pretty detailed maps available of each of the battlefields (the Austrians deliberately sought to make their stands on familiar pre-war maneuver areas).

 For the ancient era, the detailed-area concept wasn’t a really good approach.
 Ancient armies fought in long lines (which is why it’s called “linear warfare”); sometimes they formed pretty deep formations but lines and squares remained the basis of tactical organization into the late 19th Century.
 Communications technology dictated that approach to a large extent; lacking radio, armies and their subordinate formations could only be directed by verbal or visual cues.
 Weaponry also played a large part, as the troops had to literally face their opponents to inflict damage on them with sword and spear.
 The increasing importance of missile fire in the late Roman period caused some alterations in tactics, but the lines and squares still dominated the battlefield.